 Children are deceived easily due to the lack of composure and experience at their age, which is quite natural and hence, they are quite vulnerable.
-As parents we should keep a vigil and constant eye on our children and let them cope up with such challenges early on.
-Here are few precautionary tips to safeguard our child from such online games.
+As parents, we should keep a vigil and constant eye on our children and let them cope up with such challenges early on.
+Here are a few precautionary tips to safeguard our child from such online games.

 - Try and speak to your child about these games and let them know why these games are unworthy to even indulge into.
 Talk to them positively about life and keep them positive at all times.

 - Keep a close eye on the gadgets and especially over messaging apps.
 Since these games are unable to launch apps, websites because of security reasons, they execute over messaging apps that are free and have easy access to children.

 - Try and delete numbers which are unknown and seems fishy.

 - Do not be part of any group where you are not known to Admin or the purpose of the group seems shady.